oguching/personal-goals/README.md

 - [ ] Transfer Front End Developer skills checklist to here
 - [ ] Do more research into personal curriculums
 - [ ] Have another meetup for Code Camp Community
+- [ ] Learn enough stretches for a daily stretching routine